wakkihaya/neurotechjp/src/md/en/blog/5-startups-cognitive-assessment.md

 ---
-title: "5 featured starups in Cognitive assessment & enhaning"
+title: "5 featured startups in Cognitive assessment & enhancing"
 subtitle: "This article will clarify the specific cases and market scale of the technology of cognitive assessment by introducing five representative startups."
 description: "This article will clarify the specific cases and market scale of the technology by introducing five representative startups."
 datePublished: "2021/7/25"